 Shed conversion sites often emphasize sealing and insulating the space so it will retain a comfortable temperature but often forget that a warm sealed environment is often the perfect environment for mold to set in.
 Always keep a dehumidifier high on the list of basic HVAC required.

-Space inside a small shed will be a challenge, so you need to keep this in mind during the planning phases.
+Space inside a small shed will be challenging, so you must keep this in mind during the planning phases.
 Because of the limited space, ductless systems or ones that can be wall-mounted are preferable.

 How Much Does It Cost to Make a Shed Livable?